paolacernada/Crowd-sourced-Fitness-Challenge-App/README.md

 then ```supabase functions deploy functionName```

+- Run locally: This command allows the function to access environment variables and watches for file changes. deno run --allow-env --watch auth.ts

-To run (and test) a file locally in Deno: deno run --allow-net --allow-read functions/users/index.ts (or whatever your function name is)
+- To run (and test) a file locally in Deno (you need to be in the supabase/functions/YourFunction folder): deno run --allow-net --allow-read functions/users/index.ts (or whatever your function name is)

-To deploy the function run:
+- To deploy the function run:
    supabase functions deploy functionName

+- To deploy without needing JWT: supabase functions deploy functionName --no-verify-jwt

 ### Testing